The Sparse Feature Budget Becomes the Interpretability Dial

 The paper studies vision foundation model embeddings, not deployed decision systems or language-model agents.
 Its claims are about ImageNet-1K, Open Images V7, three frozen vision encoders, and the metrics the authors use.
 Monosemanticity and class purity are useful proxies, but they are not proof that a feature captures the exact concept a human would use in every setting.

 It also does not show that SAE features are complete causal explanations.
 A sparse autoencoder can improve legibility while still missing interactions, dataset artifacts, rare concepts, or downstream risks.
-For safety cases, SAE evidence should travel with behavioral evaluations, interventions, ablations, and uncertainty about what the feature dictionary fails to represent.
+For safety cases, SAE evidence should travel with behavioral evaluations, interventions, ablations, red-team results, incident records, and uncertainty about what the feature dictionary fails to represent.

 Method Card

-A serious interpretability report using Top-k SAEs should include a method card: source model and layer, dataset, embedding preprocessing, dictionary size, Top-k budget, regularizer type and strength, active-unit mask rule, reconstruction metric, monosemanticity metric, class-purity method, dead-latent count, qualitative inspection protocol, inference-time k sensitivity, and whether the results were stable across seeds.
+A serious interpretability report using Top-k SAEs should include a method card: source model and version, layer or embedding site, dataset, sampling rule, preprocessing, dictionary size or expansion factor, training k, inference k, regularizer type and strength, active-unit mask rule, dead-latent threshold, reconstruction metric, monosemanticity metric, class-purity method, qualitative examples, human labeling protocol, seed stability, budget-sensitivity tests, and code or commit where available.

 The claim should be proportionate.
 "This regularizer improved feature coherence under these conditions" is audit-grade language.
 "We made the model interpretable" is not.
 The sparse feature budget becomes useful only when the dial setting is visible.